 Is it possible for a family to live for free?
-Today, as part of the 21 Day Money Challenge I want you to think about how you live, your lifestyle and how it might be possible to do some of what you do for free.
+I want you to think about how you live, your lifestyle and how it might be possible to do some of what you do for free.
 I know it is easier for singles and there are various articles about single people living for free, but how doable is this for families?
 We covered a heap of ways to get free and bonus money on day 1, where many people found $5,000 or more!

 Click here for a freebie list I made for you with companies who give you money for signing up or offer discounts on their services (from $75 for signing up to banking through to free transport, $50 off accommodation and more).
 You might also want to check out our list of over 40 Australian birthday freebies and discounts available here.